-- 1. Supports considering issuance of a temporary use designation for the following industrial uses as designated on renewable resource forestry: - a. the establishment of temporary, small-scale logging operations, including the preparation of logs, fence posts, shakes, poles and firewood, and temporary employee accommodation; and - b. processing activities that are directly related to mineral or aggregate extraction and that are temporary in nature, such as asphalt batch plants.
+- 1. Supports considering issuance of a Temporary Use designation for the following industrial uses as designated in Renewable Resource Forestry: - a. the establishment of temporary, small-scale logging operations, including the preparation of logs, fence posts, shakes, poles and firewood, and temporary employee accommodation; and - b. processing activities that are directly related to mineral or aggregate extraction and that are temporary in nature, such as asphalt batch plants.